Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 <a id="host-mac"></a>
 ### Host environment setup

-> The Moddable SDK requires macOS Sierra version 10.12 or newer and Xcode version 9 or newer.
+> The Moddable SDK requires macOS Sierra version 10.12 or newer and a full installation of Xcode version 9 or newer.

 1. Download and install [Xcode](https://developer.apple.com/xcode/).
 Launch Xcode to install additional command line components when prompted.